Sheshu-Talari/advanced-excel-data-analysis/README.md

-# 📊 Advanced Excel Data Analysis Projects
+# 📊 Advanced Excel Data Analysis Practice Files

 This repository showcases my hands-on experience with Microsoft Excel for data analysis, reporting, and dashboard development.
-These projects demonstrate my ability to clean, transform, analyze, and visualize data to generate actionable business insights.
+This repository contains Excel working files used in various data analysis projects.

 ---